nkcs-iclab/linglong/README.md

 - Add dataset scripts for fine-tuning.
 - Fix missing guard statements in the training script.
 - Replace `[SEP]` with `\n` in generation results.
+- Add `mcpt.models.Model` class.
+This class can be used to load a specified model from a checkpoint.

 ### 0.3